stated-tech/Grants-Program/applications/root.md

 We’re planning to set up our first vote on Discord thanks to our native bot called boot.
 Boot is basically our storefront to push our logic on any UI (text editor, chat, or any publication platform).

-Voting will happen on [Discord](https://discord.gg/RA2FFZuRmz) here:
+Voting will happen on [Discord](https://discord.gg/RA2FFZuRmz).

 Link to Boot’s code: https://github.com/stated-tech/boot

 The preferundum pallet has been begun, we need to continue it with the lock logic.
-Then, we will create a full bot javascript that will link the command, the proxy, IPFS, the pallet and displays on Telegram/Discord.
+Then, we will create a full bot that will link the command, the proxy, IPFS, the pallet and displays on Telegram/Discord.

-By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.
+>By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.

 ### Ecosystem Fit